aolsenjazz/feeder-node/README.md

 ```

 Production files are placed in the *dist* directory.

+## Uncaught (in promise) DOMException: The user aborted a request.
+This super unhelpful error message occurs when FeederNode is unable to find your feeder-node.worklet.js.
+To fix this, make sure your `options.pathToWorklet` is set correctly and that the file is actually reachable at that location.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.